 All Board members shall notify the Chairman of the Board before accepting any new directorship.
 The notification shall include an indication of time that will be spent on the new appointment.
 The Chairman shall also notify the Board if he has any directorship or significant commitments outside the Company.

-The Board is to develop an induction procedure for new members, to make sure new members are adequately acquainted with the Board’s purpose, responsibilities and practices.
+The Board has an induction procedure for new members, to make sure new members are adequately acquainted with the Board’s purpose, responsibilities and practices.
 Induction of Directors may include, but not limited to, the following:-

 - site visits to major operating locations.